What You’ll Love About the National Corvette Museum in Bowling Green, Kentucky

 Special Exhibits

 The Corvette features special exhibits that are on display for a limited time.
-Then they are changed out and a new exhibit is brought in.
+Then they are changed out, and a new exhibit is brought in.
 During our visit, we saw Corvette Powered.
 There were so many vehicles (including the boat pictured above ) that used Corvette engines and drivelines.
-Many of the vehicles on display were not GM or Corvette but did use the Corvette V8 blog engine.
+Many of the vehicles on display were not GM or Corvette, but did use the Corvette V8 blog engine.
 This exhibit is open until April 2022.

-The Kid Zone
+The Kid Zone at the Corvette Museum

 There is a Kid Zone at the Corvette Museum for children ages 8 and under.
-The kids can sketch their own design concept for Corvette with paper and crayons or on a magnetic drawing board.
+The kids can sketch their own car design concept with paper and crayons or on a magnetic drawing board.
 Next, the kiddos can build their own car with wheels and Lego-type blocks.
 After their car is assembled, kiddos “test” the car by taking it through a series of bumps, ramps, and even a crash course of foam blocks.
-Kids can also get their picture taken for a driver’s license, drive a Chevy peddle car through town, and visit the service station.
+Kids can also get their picture taken for a driver’s license, drive a Chevy pedal car through town, and visit the service station.

 Corvette Racing Simulator

-There was quite a long line for this experience so be prepared to spend some time here.
+There was quite a long line for this experience, so be prepared to spend some time here.
 That being said, it was totally worth it.
 My 12-year-old son had a BLAST!

-The Gift Shop
+Corvette Museum Gift Shop

 At the end of your museum tour, you’ll find yourself at the Corvette Store (gift shop).
-You can spend some time here shopping for clothes, souvenirs, gifts, and Corvette collectibles.
+You can spend some time here shopping for clothes, souvenirs, gifts, and collectibles.
 Even if you don’t want to tour the museum, you can shop at the gift shop.
-So, if you’re in the area or passing through, you can stop here for a restroom break and a Corvette t-shirt.
+So, if you’re in the area or passing through, you can stop here for a restroom break and a t-shirt.

 Things to Know:

-- The museum has a restaurant called the Stingray Grill if you want to eat while you are there.
-We went early and it wasn’t open so I can’t tell you if it’s good or not.
+• The museum has a restaurant called the Stingray Grill if you want to eat while you are there.
+We went early, and it wasn’t open, so I can’t tell you if it’s good or not.
 You can see the menu HERE.

 Hours: